 We can also use cash donations to repair punctures and replace broken parts on prams.

-Or, we buy new essential items such as nappies, wipes and toiletries to complement the pre-loved bundles we distribute.
+Or, for instance, we buy new essential items such as nappies, wipes and toiletries to complement the pre-loved bundles we distribute.